Halloween (wrestler)

-Manuel Ortiz Partida (born May 22, 1971) is a Mexican retired professional wrestler who wrestled on the independent circuit in Mexico, particularly in the Tijuana area.
-He is better known by his stage name Halloween but is also known in the United States as Ciclope, a character he portrayed in World Championship Wrestling from 1996 to 1999.
+Manuel Ortiz Partida (born May 22, 1971) is a Mexican retired professional wrestler, better known by the ring name Halloween.
+He is also known for his appearances with World Championship Wrestling as Ciclope from 1996 to 1999.

 Professional wrestling career

-Manuel Ortiz Partida, debut in the pros in 1990, spent his time in the Independent Circuit.
-He wrestled as "Halloween" for most of his career.
-In 1996, Ortiz joined WCW where he took the name "Ciclope".
+Partida debuted in 1987.
+In the early-1990s, he adopted the ring name "Halloween" which he would use for most of his career.

+In 1996, Ortiz joined World Championship Wrestling where he took the name "Ciclope".
 His biggest moment in wrestling was part of the feud between Chris Jericho and Dean Malenko.
-Malenko, who had been inactive for a few months prior, dressed up as Ciclope to win a Cruiserweight battle royale to determine the number one contendership to Chris Jericho's Cruiserweight Title.
+Malenko, who had been inactive for a few months prior, dressed up as Ciclope to win a Cruiserweight battle royale to determine the number one contendership to Chris Jericho's WCW Cruiserweight Championship.
 Jericho had been refusing to grant Malenko contendership, making the disguise necessary.